knh11545/openrefine4searching/Epistemonikos/README.md

 ### Fetch all records

-The records are availbale in chunks of 10 as paged on the website.
+The records are available in chunks of 10 as paged on the website.
 So we need to download these chunks one after the other.

 We create a row for every results set page, build the URL to download and then fetch the JSON from that URL.